KashyapBhat/KashyapBhat/README.md

 ## 👨‍💻 About Me

-I specialize in **native Android** and **Flutter** app development, with deep expertise in **computer vision** technologies like TensorFlow Lite and ML Kit for real-world applications such as device damage detection and grading—adopted by Samsung in India and the US.
+I specialize in **native Android** and **Flutter** app development, with expertise in **computer vision** technologies like TensorFlow Lite and ML Kit for real-world applications such as device damage detection.

-* Skilled in Kotlin Multiplatform and Compose Multiplatform for cross-platform mobile solutions
-* Experience in architecting scalable SDKs with localization, dynamic configurations, and high stability
-* Passionate about clean architecture, performance optimization, and delivering seamless user experiences
-* Actively mentor teams and drive product roadmaps aligned with business goals

 ---